kunalsheth/units-of-measure/README.md

 - [x] Add metric prefixes.
 - [x] Multiplatform.
 - [x] Stronger support for generic use (`Quantity<This, IntegralOfThis, DerivativeOfThis>`)
+- [ ] Generic reciprocal functions?
-- [ ] Optimize for faster compilation.
+- [ ] Optimize for faster compilation and runtime.
 - [ ] Benchmark performance hit in contrast to primitives.
 (Can someone help me with this?)